labex-labs/open-source-labs/python/python-mastery/lab-ex2-1-different-ways-of-representing-records/en/step4.md

             record = RideRecord(row[0], row[1], row[2], int(row[3]))
             records.append(record)
     return records

+# This function reads data from a CSV file and stores it as named tuples.
+# Named tuples combine the efficiency of tuples with the readability of named access.

 # Function to read data as regular class instances
 def read_as_regular_classes(filename):